SimonReitzner/deploying-a-ml-model-with-docker-and-fastapi/README.md

 The project was built with **Python 3.9.12** and **Docker version 20.10.14**.
 The python requirements are listed in **requirements.txt**.

-The main packages are the following:
+The main requirements are the following:

 * [python](https://www.python.org/)
 * [docker](https://www.docker.com/)